onurmenal/crm-power-pane/README.md

 3. Run `npm run build-chrome` to build for Google Chrome.
 4. Run `npm run build-firefox` to build for Mozilla Firefox.

-The extensions will be build under `./dist/chrome/` and `./dist/firefox/` directories respectively.
+The extensions will be built under `./dist/chrome/` and `./dist/firefox/` directories respectively.

 ## Contribute